chithresh-phy/qe-install-script/README.md

 > **You need to be connected to the Internet while running this script because some dependencies are pulled from github during compilation!**

 > [!IMPORTANT]
-> This script works only for
+> This script will work only on
 >>         - Ubuntu 24.04 LTS
 >>         - Debian 12
 >>         - Ubuntu 22.04 LTS